-Parole is a prison inmate’s privilege of conditional freedom.
-The prisoner gets out from behind bars, but has to live up to a series of responsibilities.
+Parole is conditional freedom for a prison inmate.
+The prisoner (called a "parolee") gets out from behind bars, but has to live up to a series of responsibilities.
 A parolee who doesn't follow the rules risks going back into custody.

-This article discusses what parole means and how it works in general, but laws and procedures will vary at least somewhat by state.
+This article discusses what parole means and how it generally works, but laws and procedures can vary from state to state.

 Once out on parole, a parolee enjoys the privilege of relative freedom in return for abiding by certain conditions.
-(See Parole Conditions.)
-Some common conditions are that the parolee:
+Some common parole conditions are that the parolee:

 Under a typical parole system, the parolee is assigned a parole officer, and must meet with that officer periodically.
 The parole officer may also make unannounced visits to the parolee’s home to check that the parolee is truly abiding by the relevant conditions.
-Unannounced visits let the officer observe whether, for example, there is evidence of parole violations like drug or alcohol use.
+Unannounced visits let the officer observe whether, for example, there is evidence of parole violations like drug use.

 To violate parole is to fail to live up to its conditions.
 The violation could be a bad act, like committing a new crime, or a failure to act, like not getting the parole officer's permission to leave the county or state before going out of town.

 Minor or technical parole violations can land parolees back in prison, or in jail.
-At the same time, some of the more minor violations, such as prohibited alcohol use, may cause a parole officer to require something of the parolee rather than immediately commence back-to-prison proceedings.
-For instance, the officer might refer the parolee to substance abuse counseling (including, for example, AA meetings), and require proof of attendance.
-If the parolee fails to comply with the requirement, or, if the parole violation was more serious, the officer may schedule a parole board hearing.
+At the same time, some of the more minor violations, such as prohibited alcohol use, may cause the authorities to require something of the parolee rather than immediately commence back-to-prison proceedings.
+For instance, a parole officer might refer the parolee to substance abuse counseling (including, for example, AA meetings), and require proof of attendance.
+If the parolee fails to comply with the requirement, or if the parole violation was serious enough, the authorities may begin hearing proceedings.

 At a typical hearing, the decision-maker, whether a judge, the parole board, or part of the parole board, will consider the nature and circumstances of the violation.
 (Parole violation proceedings can involve multiple steps, such as a hearing before a parole officer and then before the board itself.)
 The decision-maker determines whether to send the parolee back into custody.
-Depending on the rules of the jurisdiction, the prisoner may spend the remainder of the original sentence back behind bars, or may be granted a new parole hearing set to occur after the prisoner serves some specified time in prison.
+Depending on the rules of the jurisdiction, the prisoner may spend weeks, months, years, or the remainder of the original sentence back behind bars.
+The prisoner may also be granted a new parole hearing set to occur after serving some specified time.